ibm-cloud-docs/power-iaas/global-replication-service.md

 - You cannot perform a snapshot-restore operation on auxiliary volumes.
 - The volume group update operation can fail upon a mismatch in the volume group and volume replication states.
 If the volume group is in an error state, use the [volume group action](/apidocs/power-cloud#pcloud-volumegroups-action-post) API to reset the volume group status.

-- When you disable or delete a primary volume from a primary site, the following changes occur:
+- When you disable the replication service on the primary volume or delete a primary volume from the primary site, the following changes occur:

     - The replication relationship between the primary volume and the auxiliary volume is deleted at the storage backend.
     - If the auxiliary volume is not deleted from the secondary site manually, an out-of-band periodic check (occurring every 24 hours) sets the auxiliary volume to an error state.